bondarchuk 2 years ago

 As someone who used DOS-based word processors like WordStar, and before that, a Brother word processor that looked like a typewriter with a two-line display that let you edit a whole document, funky inline formatting symbols and all, and then hit "print" when you were done, I think this statement ignores a lot of history.

-• LeoPanthera a year ago
+• LeoPanthera 2 years ago

 > Difference between Word Processor and text editor is in WYSIWYG mode of operation.